 Research on Southeast Asian Buddhist Chant, Literature, and Manuscripts

-I am currently the Khyentse Foundation Postdoctoral Fellow in the Department of Thai at Chulalongkorn University, where I research Southeast Asian Buddhist chant, manuscripts, and literature.
-I work on palm-leaf and bark-paper manuscripts in Khmer, Khom, Thai, and Tham scripts as well as a variety of printed and oral texts in Pali, Sanskrit, Khmer, Thai, Lanna, Lao, Lü, and other languages.
+I research and teach about Buddhism in Southeast Asia.
+At present, I am the Khyentse Foundation Postdoctoral Fellow in the Department of Thai at Chulalongkorn University, where I work on palm-leaf and bark-paper manuscripts in Khmer, Khom, Thai, and Tham scripts as well as a variety of printed and oral texts in Pali, Sanskrit, Cambodian, Siamese, Lanna, Lao, Vietnamese, and other languages.